 Audit & Finance Committee Charter

-A. The Audit and Finance Committee shall assist the Board of Directors in its oversight of (1) the integrity of the Corporation’s financial statements and its financial reporting and disclosure practices, (2) the soundness of the Corporation’s systems of internal controls regarding financial reporting and accounting compliance, (3) the independence and qualifications of the Corporation’s independent registered public accounting firm, (4) the performance of the Corporation’s internal audit function and its independent registered public accounting firm, and (5) the Corporation’s compliance with legal and regulatory requirements and the soundness of the Corporation’s ethical and environmental compliance programs.
+The Audit and Finance Committee shall assist the Board of Directors in its oversight of (1) the integrity of the Corporation’s financial statements and its financial reporting and disclosure practices, (2) the adequacy and effectiveness of the Corporation’s systems of internal controls regarding financial reporting and accounting compliance, (3) the independence and qualifications of the Corporation’s independent registered public accounting firm, (4) the performance of the Corporation’s internal audit function and its independent registered public accounting firm, and (5) the Corporation’s compliance with legal and regulatory requirements and the adequacy and effectiveness of the Corporation’s ethical and environmental compliance programs.
 The Committee is also responsible for preparing the report required by the Securities and Exchange Commission (SEC) to be included in the Corporation’s annual proxy statement.

 No member of the Committee may serve on the audit committee of more than three public companies, including the Corporation, unless the Board (1) determines that such simultaneous service would not impair the ability of the member to effectively serve on the Committee and (2) discloses this determination in the Corporation’s proxy statement.